Being selected for redundancy

 It’s up to your employer whether they actually select you if you volunteer for redundancy.

-Your employer can’t just offer voluntary redundancy to age groups eligible for an early retirement package - this could be unlawful age discrimination.
+Your employer cannot just offer voluntary redundancy to age groups eligible for an early retirement package - this could be unlawful age discrimination.

 However, an early retirement package (for certain age groups) could be one element of a voluntary redundancy offer open to all employees.